vpstarweb/formcms/doc/mkdoc/docs/index.md

 ---

 ### Calculation of the Popular Score
-The Popular Score combines views, likes, shares, and time since posting, with each part weighted to reflect its importance.
+The Popular Score combines views, likes, shares, bookmarks, comments, and time since posting, with each part weighted to reflect its importance.
 Newer content gets a boost, while older content loses a bit of its score.

 Scores are updated frequently (e.g., every minute) and stored in a fast system like Redis to keep things running smoothly.
 To favor fresh content, the score is slightly reduced for older posts.
 The older the content, the more its score drops.